 On this page, you find the full Title History for the World Heavyweight Championship (Los Angeles), with all Championship Info, Statistics, the Belt Design changes through the years, and the full list of Title Reigns, along with dates, events, and reign durations.

-The World Heavyweight Championship (Los Angeles) was a World Title contested in Independent Circuit, by men wrestlers.
+The World Heavyweight Championship (Los Angeles) was a main title contested in Independent Circuit, by men wrestlers.

 The championship was first established on February 20, 1928, and the inaugural champion was Ed Lewis.